-- Does this goat’s nature make it difficult to treat her for any medical issues?
-There is nothing worse than a medical emergency and a goat that is terrified of people.
-Ever try to get a skittish goat in the bed of a truck to rush to the vet?
-It’s not easy, trust me on this.
+Nothing is worse than a medical emergency and a goat terrified of people.
+Have you ever tried to get a skittish goat in a truck bed to rush them to the vet?
+It’s not easy; trust me on this.
 Trained goats will make a stressful situation a little easier to deal with.

-- Does this goat make it stressful to feed for milk?
 Milking should be an enjoyable time with your goat.
 A terror on the milk stand is not normal and will quickly have you hating what you want to love.
 Work with your goats before they kid so you both enjoy milking after.

-If you find you are answering yes to most or all of these questions you may need to take action.
+If you answer yes to most or all of these questions, you may need to take action.

-Not all goats are a good fit for all homes and just because you do not “click” with a goat does not mean that goat will not “click” with the next owner.
-Do yourself and your goat a favor and offer them the very best home even if that means it’s not with you.
+Not all goats are a good fit for all homes, and just because you do not “click” with a goat does not mean that the goat will not “click” with the next owner.
+Do yourself and your goat a favor and offer them the very best home, even if that means it’s not with you.

 Do you have people-friendly goats?
 Tell me about them in the comments below; I would love to meet them!